 When gambling addiction is the sole type of compulsive behavior that affects a patient, the choice between residential and outpatient therapy depends upon the severity of the addiction and how strong the addict’s own desire to break his or her addiction is.
 Often, if treatment is started as soon as a gambler admits to showing any of the signs you are addicted to gambling, outpatient therapy is sufficient.
 This therapy can include attendance at “12-step programs” that are led by fellow recovering pathological gamblers, as well as professional counseling that includes cognitive therapy, which is known to provide help for gambling addicts.

 On the other hand, if a pathological gambler continues to deny he or she has a problem, to the point that the gambler has suffered the loss of a job or business, devastated his or her finances, or has committed a criminal offense due to gambling addiction, a residential gambling addiction treatment program becomes necessary.
 This ensures that the patient is fully supervised, and is unable to even engage in the most minor forms of gambling such as purchase of a lottery ticket.
 While it may seem difficult or impossible for a patient whose funds have become depleted due to gambling to be able to pay for residential treatment, residential treatment programs are aware of this issue.
 The administrators of many programs, especially those run on a non-profit basis, will try to provide help for gambling addicts by accepting insurance or a comfortable payment arrangement that takes into account the patient’s present financial situation.

-Regardless of how gambling may have affected your finances, if you or a loved one needs assistance in finding a residential gambling addiction treatment program, please call our 24-hour help line at (800)-660-0896 or fill out our contact form so that we can assist you in locating a program that is right for you.
+Regardless of how gambling may have affected your finances, if you or a loved one needs assistance in finding a residential gambling addiction treatment program, please call our 24-hour help line at 1-888-439-3435 Who Answers? or fill out our contact form so that we can assist you in locating a program that is right for you.